POSIE-1 : Listening to ICU nurses with lived experience

 👥 Highlight the emotional and professional impact on ICU nurses.

-👥 Inform professional guidelines, training, and support systems for future practice.
+👥 Inform professional recommendations, training, and support systems for future practice.

 Sharing your experience can help bridge the gap between best intentions and best practice - ensuring that grieving children are seen, heard, and supported at one of the most difficult times in their lives.